-The University of Mississippi Department of Philosophy and Religion offers an undergraduate major and minor in Religious Studies.
+The University of Mississippi Department of Philosophy and Religion offers an undergraduate minor in Religious Studies and a major in Philosophy with an emphasis in Religious Studies.
 The term “Religious Studies” refers to the academic study of religion, a discipline very different from religious education in churches, synagogues, temple or other religious institutions.

 Religious Studies aims to understand sympathetically yet critically the world’s religions, and to explore the phenomenon of religion itself as a prominent component of human life and culture.
 Dedicated to free academic inquiry and continuous conversation with other academic disciplines, we are completely non-sectarian and without ties to any theological seminary or church body.